arnavgautam/TreeHacks2015/HOLs/HOL-IntroToWindowsAzureAD/HOL.md

 <a name="Overview" />
 ## Overview ##

-TODO: updated the overview.

 In this hands-on lab you will learn how to use **Windows Azure Active Directory** for implementing web single sign-on in an ASP.NET application.
 The instructions will focus on taking advantage of the directory tenant associated with your Windows Azure subscription, as that constitutes the obvious choice of identity providers for Line of Business (LoB) applications in your own organization.
-This lab will show you how to provision the same application in a Windows Azure AD tenant, and how to configure the application's sign-on settings to connect to that tenant.
-At the end of the walkthrough, you will have a functioning web application fully configured for organizational single sign-on.
+This lab will show you how to create an application with single sign-on enabled with Windows Azure Active Directory using the new Organizational Accounts authentication template that comes with MVC.
+Then you will explore all the configuration set in the application and in Windows Azure that made single sign-on possible.
+At the end of the lab, you will use the Graph RESTFull API to query Active Directory data and display it in the application.

 ![Windows Azure AD Architecture Overview](Images/windows-azure-ad-architecture-overview.png?raw=true)